About to welcome your first baby and not sure what to do? Discover 5 baby tips for dads in the newborn stage to survive and thrive.

 - How to (Mentally) Get Through the Newborn Phase

 Tell me in the comments: What is one fear you have about being a new parent?
-What are your top tips for new dads in the newborn stage?
+What are your top baby tips for dads in the newborn stage?

 FREE Feeding and Diaper Tracker